flowdock/api-docs/docs/Sources.md

 # Sources

-Sources provide content for a flow's Team Inbox.
+Sources provide content for a flow's team inbox.
 RSS feeds or Twitter keyword searches are examples of sources.

 ## List Sources